gregja/haveFunWithDB2/tip02/README.md

 ),
 ```

-The code above doesn't work on DB2 for LUW.
-If you test it with DB2 for LUW, the SQL engine will return this error message :
+If you test the code above with DB2 for LUW, the SQL engine will return this error message :

 ```
 SQL Error [42836]: The FULLSELECT of the recursive common table expression "ITERS" must be the UNION of two or more FULLSELECT and cannot include a column function, a GROUP BY, HAVING or ORDER BY clause, or an explicit join with an ON clause..
 SQLCODE=-345, SQLSTATE=42836, DRIVER=4.31.10
 ```

-On DB2 for LUW, I can't use a JOIN with the CTE "rays", so I found a workaround, using a group of scalar subqueries on the CTE "rays".
+On DB2 for LUW, I can't use a JOIN between the CTE "iters" and "rays", so I found a workaround, using a group of scalar subqueries on the CTE "rays".
+The result is not a pretty code, and it is certainly less efficient than the version for DB2... but it works.

-Here is a version of the recursive CTE "iters", which works on DB2 for LUW :
+Here is the version of the recursive CTE "iters", which works on DB2 for LUW :

 ```SQL
 iters (ROW, col, it, v) AS